Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Eat a healthy diet with lots of fruits and vegetables.

-If you are a long time smoker, talk to your doctor about whether you should consider screening for lung cancer.
-Screening can sometimes find cancer early, when it is likely to be easier to treat.
+If you are a long time smoker, talk with your healthcare provider about whether you should think about screening for lung cancer.
+Screening can sometimes find cancer early, when it is small and likely to be easier to treat.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR